KauzClay/docs-tap/supply-chain/known-issues.hbs.md

 ## Kubernetes Distribution Support

 - The Beta release of Tanzu Supply Chains does not include support for Red Hat OpenShift.
-However, this support is planned for an upcoming velease.
+However, this support is planned for an upcoming release.
 Attempting to individually install components for Tanzu Supply Chains and Managed Resource Controller, as well as installing the Authoring profile that comes with those components out of the box, results in failure due to the absence of this support.